-The British Society of Aesthetics is pleased to announce a sixth round of funding for its successful Connections series of conferences.
+The British Society of Aesthetics is pleased to announce a seventh round of funding for its successful Connections series of conferences.
 The Society is looking to fund one conference with a grant of up to £12,000.

 A Connections conference should be designed to enhance the dialogue between aesthetics and other areas of philosophy.
 All presenters must be philosophers, and the majority of papers should be by philosophers who have hitherto not had a primary research focus in aesthetics (effectively an AOS in aesthetics), though they may have made some contributions to the field.
 The remainder of the presenters should have a research specialism in aesthetics.
 Papers should explore the connections of other areas of philosophy with aesthetics, or be in aesthetics.